fedderli/my-awesome-website/README.md

 # my-awesome-website

-i will create an awesome website, becouse i need to learn how to write a websites.
+I will create an awesome website, becouse i need to learn how to write a websites.